mozilla-extensions/firefox-translations/extension/docs/DEV.md

 yarn watch:chrome
 ```

-Note: At this stage of development of the Bergamot translation engine, a REST API server needs to be launched from the command line on the same system that the extension runs on:
+Note: At this stage of development of the Bergamot translation engine, two REST API servers needs to be launched from the command line on the same system that the extension runs on:

 ```
 git clone https://github.com/browsermt/macos-server.git